http://webserver.lemoyne.edu/~glennon/Fred2.jpgFred Glennon, Ph.D. (Courses)

 4. Presentation (grammar, spelling, vocabulary).
 Are the grammar and spelling correct?
 Are there a variety of proper sentence and paragraph structures employed?
 Is the vocabulary accurately and effectively used?

-This activity consists of developing a journal that includes at least three entries per week generated by ideas which you have come across in class, readings, the interactions of those in class, etc. They should be based broadly on religious/spiritual dimensions of human experience.
-(In other words, don't write about your date on Friday Night unless you can discuss the religious aspects of it.)
-The journal entries may take several different forms.
-They could be highly analytical, they could be emotive, they could focus on one problem or issue throughout the entire semester, etc. Whatever form the journal takes it must be specified prior to beginning its writing.
+JOURNAL (Worth up to 75 points of total course grade): This activity consists of developing a journal that includes at least three entries per week and should be entries which have been generated by ideas which you have come across in class, readings, the interactions of those in class, etc., and they should reflect broadly on the religious and/or moral dimensions of human experience.
+(In other words, don't write about your date on Friday Night unless you can discuss the religious or moral aspects of it.)
+The journal entries may take several different forms---they could be highly analytical, they could be emotive, they could focus on one problem or issue throughout the entire semester, etc. Whatever form it takes it must be specified prior to beginning its writing.
+The journal will be due twice during the semester; once around mid-term and once at the conclusion of the semester (unless otherwise specified).
+The mid-term evaluation will be returned with comments (no grade).
+A grade will be assigned at the conclusion of the semester.

 Evaluation Criteria: